wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

          }
          ```

-3. Quando chamar métodos em um serviço protegido usando da pilha de comunicação remota, em vez de usar a classe `Microsoft.ServiceFabric.Services.Remoting.Client.ServiceProxy` para criar um proxy de serviço, use `Microsoft.ServiceFabric.Services.Remoting.Client.ServiceProxyFactory`.
-Passe `FabricTransportSettings`, que contém `SecurityCredentials`.
+3. When you call methods on a secured service by using the remoting stack, instead of using the `Microsoft.ServiceFabric.Services.Remoting.Client.ServiceProxy` class to create a service proxy, use `Microsoft.ServiceFabric.Services.Remoting.Client.ServiceProxyFactory`.
+Pass in `FabricTransportSettings`, which contains `SecurityCredentials`.

     ```csharp